mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 <a name="learnings"> </a>
 <h2>5.
 What have we learnt</h2>

 As you can see, it is relatively straightforward to map any of the digital events above into these six "slots" of: Subject, Verb, Object, Indirect Object, Prepositional Object and Context.
-This is unsurprising: this core grammar has been unambiguously describing events in many different human languages across thousands of years.
+This is unsurprising: our core grammar has been unambiguously describing events in many different human languages across thousands of years.

 Going through the above exercise, several further things have become clear to us that we will want to factor into the Snowplow event grammar going forwards: